mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 Just like sleep. *Shikan* sleep, you know? *[He chuckles.]* *Shikan* sleep is very pure, purity.
 That means completely you cannot perceive the idea of sleep, subject and object.
 So completely pure sense of purity.

-**Another person:** Is that similar to what Dogen talks about whole-being buddha-nature?
+**Another person:** Is that similar to what Dōgen talks about whole-being buddha-nature?
 No buddha-nature, buddha-nature, whole-being buddha-nature.

 **Katagiri Roshi:** [The self] is the entire whole world like this; that is the spirit of *shikan*.
 That is not an abstract idea, [not] an abstract understanding of human life.
 You can manifest it in the concrete aspect of human life.
 That is sweeping the ground, wiping the floors.
 That’s why doing zazen or gassho is nothing but the entire whole world.